-Ottawa was convinced that transatlantic trade liberalization was the most immediate way - when matched by the Marshall Plan - out of the economic and social mess left by the Second World War.
-In early 1948, as an alternative to what Mackenzie King feared was a dangerous political move into continentalism, Ottawa proposed that transatlantic economic ties be embedded in the draft North Atlantic Treaty, thereby making more than merely a military response to the mounting threat of the Soviet Union.
-Mackenzie King declared that "trade proposals might be made to fit...into the larger Atlantic Security Pact....[W]e might immediately follow thereafter with...the removal of restrictions to trade within the area."
-This bold Canadian proposal, although finally accepted by the signatories, was never implemented.
-In light of the eagerness in Washington and in European capitals to get on with military collaboration, the complicating "Canadian article" was much diluted and incorporated in the draft treaty only when it had been reduced to "[member states] will encourage economic co-operation between any and all of them."
+Ottawa was convinced that transatlantic trade liberalization was the most immediate way- when matched by the Marshall Plan - out of the economic and social mess left by the War.
+In early 1948, as an alternative to what Mackenzie King feared was a politically dangerous move toward continentalism, Ottawa proposed that transatlantic ties be embedded in the draft North Atlantic Treaty., thereby making it more than merely a military response to the mounting threat of the Soviet Union.
+This bold Canadian proposal was never implemented.
+In light of the eagerness in Washington and in European capitals to get on with military collaboration, the complicating "Canadian article" was much diluted and incorporated in the draft treaty only when it had been reduced to the empty formulation that "[member states] will encourage economic cooperation between any and all of them."

-Article 2 - the economic article - of the North Atlantic Treaty was a dead letter from the beginning and has remained so for 60 years.
-Yet NATO would have been a more coherent, although necessarily more complex, organization if transatlantic economic as well as military cooperation had been sought from the beginning.
-Intra-European economic cooperation, including the dismantling of trade barriers, as distinct from transatlantic cooperation, then received priority, fostered by the Marshall Plan.
-Eventually, the result was the near miracle of the European Union (having had its beginnings in the several agreements of the 1950s), but also a failure to strengthen transatlantic ties, except for the largely inconsequential creation of the Organisation for European Economic Co-operation (later the Organisation for Economic Co-operation and Development, OECD) and the more promising multilateral General Agreement on Tariffs and Trade (GATT).
+Article 2 - the economic article - of the North Atlantic Treaty was a dead letter from the beginning.
+It has remained so for 60 years.
+Yet NATO would have been a more coherent, although necessarily a more complex, organization, if transatlantic economic as well as military cooperation had been sought from the beginning.
+Intra-European economic cooperation, including the dismantling of trade barriers within Europe, as distinct from transatlantic cooperation, received priority, fostered by the Marshall Plan.
+Eventually, the result was the near miracle of the European Union, but also a failure to strengthen transatlantic ties, except for the largely inconsequential creation of the OECD and the much more promising multilateral General Agreement on Tariffs and Trade (GATT).

-Although fully playing its part in NATO with forces in western Europe, Canada continued to yearn for more in the way of transatlantic ties.
+Although playing its military part in NATO, Canada continued to yearn for more in the way of transatlantic ties.
 In 1958, Canada was the first country outside Europe to appoint an envoy to the then fledgling European Economic Community.
 In 1967, Lester Pearson, reflecting a growing concern about Canada's increasing dependency on a single market - the United States - called for more intensive efforts to develop transatlantic trade and investment.
-"It is not a very comforting thought...when you have sixty percent or so of your trade with one country; you are in a position of considerable economic dependency."
+"It is not a very comforting thought...when you have sixty percent or so of your trade with one country: you are in a position of considerable economic dependency."
 The GATT had succeeded in reducing trade barriers across the non-communist world, but Canada's dependence on a single market had only increased.
-Four years later, in a quest for trade diversification, Pierre Trudeau identified a "third option" in Canada's international economic relations: while continuing to pursue trade interests multilaterally in the GATT and lessening its dependence on bilateral trade with the United States, it should pursue policies that would enhance Canadian self-reliance.
-In 1976 Canada became the first non-European nation to conclude a "contractual link" with the European Economic Community, but little resulted.
+Four years later, in a quest for trade diversification, Pierre Trudeau identified a "third option" in Canada's international economic relations: while continuing to pursue trade interests multilaterally in the GATT and bilaterally with the United States, it should pursue policies that would enhance Canadian self-reliance and diversify our trade.
+Accordingly, in 1976, Canada became the first non-European nation to conclude a "contractual link" with the European Economic Community, but unfortunately little resulted.
 Exhortatory declarations followed in 1990 and 1996.

-All such initiatives - and they were Canadian, not European - were fuelled in part by a recognition that western Europe was integrating, having learned that an economic architecture can provide the girders for a larger political purpose and wider global influence.
-Much later than western Europe, North American economic collaboration - beyond the GATT - eventually took a different form, limited to free trade among three member states that certainly did not seek in the North American Free Trade Agreement (NAFTA) the political integration that has been a European goal.
+All such initiatives- and they were uniformly Canadian, not European - were fuelled in part by a recognition that western Europe was integrating, having learned that an economic architecture can provide the girders for a larger political purpose and wider global influence.
+Much later than Western Europe, North American economic collaboration- beyond the GATT- eventually took a different form, limited to free trade among three member states who certainly did not seek in NAFTA the political integration that has always been a European goal.